top of page

 Many of us grew up with strong explicit or implicit messages around having children, being children, raising children, responsibility, perfection, achievement, sacrifice, benefit, roles, etc. which come into or change focus during this journey.

-Sensorimotor Psychotherapy considers engaging the body and utilizing the body’s intelligence - our physiologic, behavioural, cognitive, and emotional - as imperative in exploring.
+Sensorimotor Psychotherapy considers engaging the body and utilizing the body’s intelligence as imperative in healing.

 bottom of page